Listen to This Article:

 While every roadmap to becoming a food entrepreneur requires some specialized knowledge, they may require a comprehensive understanding of the culinary arts.
 Some entrepreneurs get this education over many years of working in restaurants or other food service businesses, but some find that a culinary education can be a faster and more thorough way to learn about both food and business.

 If you want to start working your way through one of these roadmaps, culinary school at Escoffier can be the place to start.
-You can explore the Culinary Arts or Baking & Pastry Arts on-campus or online, or enroll in our Food Entrepreneurship program to grow your understanding of food and business.
+You can explore our traditional culinary arts programs, online pastry school, or enroll in our Food Entrepreneurship program to grow your understanding of food and business.

 Looking for more information about becoming a food entrepreneur?
 Explore these resources: